 Siemens is trying its best to prevent corruption by introducing an anti-corruption approach especially after going through all the mentioned scandals.
 They have hired an American law firm and spent millions on the internal investigation, also they implemented new measures to enhance transparency and accountability within the organization.
 They have also appointed a former German finance minister as an in-house monitor to help ensure that the company remains free of corruption.

 I think that their actions are not sufficient, Although, I suggest that they :

 1- Must embrace a strategic corporate social responsibility plan and make that a part of their CSR mission.

 2- To be more proactive especially when solving problems related to the business.

 3- Take a greater leadership role in the anti-corruption effort by supporting compliance and collective actions.

-Talking about the bribery side affect on the society and economy that will create less favourable business environment and will weaken trust in public institutions and challenges the democratic principles.
-I guess that paying a fine well be accepted to some extent if we consider it as a kind of compensation for the misuse of resources.
+Talking about the bribery side effect on the society and economy will create a less favorable business environment and will weaken trust in public institutions and challenges democratic principles.
+I guess that paying a fine will be accepted to some extent if we consider it as a kind of compensation for the misuse of resources.
 But on the moral side of this punishment, it may be inadequate because of its failure in changing the organizational culture and behavior and re-orienting the management and employees back to the proper track.
-Also, paying a fine will not change the society negative view towards the organization.
-For that reason, i believe that re-formulating the plans and strategies on a social, moral, and ethical base is the best pathway to build a non corrupted environment.
+Also, paying a fine will not change society's negative view of the organization.
+For that reason, i believe that re-formulating the plans and strategies on a social, moral, and ethical base is the best pathway to build a non-corrupted environment.